Last Updated: Sept. 5, 2018.

 The technical standards for compliance with Section 508 are defined in Electronic and Information Technology Accessibility Standards in the Code of Federal Regulations, Title 36, Part 1194.
 Web Forms and Associated Public Pages created with FormAssembly satisfy the technical criteria for Web-based intranet and internet information and applications at 36 CFR §1194.22 and Functional performance criteria at 36 CFR §1194.31.

-For more information on Section 508 or WCAG 2.0 compliance, please contact Veer West LLC at email@example.com.
+For more information on Section 508 or WCAG 2.0 compliance, please contact FormAssembly Inc. at firstname.lastname@example.org.

 The following definitions apply to this statement: